ngeorgitzi/arduino-playground/README.md

 # arduino-playground
-automatic playground primary used for kids toys that operates with arduino uno and coded with ardublock
+automatic playground used for kids toys that operates with arduino uno and coded with ardublock